Henry Horne, 1st Baron Horne: Western Front

+Corps commander

 A map of the initial objectives - few of which were attained - of the Battle of the Somme.
 Horne's forces were located near the right flank of the attacking line.

 In March 1916, two months after being promoted to the temporary rank of lieutenant-general, and still GOC XV Corps, he returned to the Western Front.
 His corps was allotted to General Sir Henry Rawlinson's Fourth Army, which was preparing for an attack in the Somme area.
 In the pre-battle plans, Horne advocated and became an architect of the "creeping barrage", a tactic that was used for the rest of the war.

-On 1 July 1916, the first day on the Somme, Horne's XV Corps participated in the costliest battle of the First World War.
-His force consisted of the 7th and 21st Divisions.
-They attacked the villages of Fricourt and Mametz, capturing both on the first day although suffering 7,500 casualties in the process.
+On 1 July 1916, the first day on the Somme, Horne's XV Corps participated in the costliest British battle of the First World War.
+His force, consisting of the 7th and 21st divisions, attacked the villages of Fricourt and Mametz, capturing both on the first day, although suffering 7,500 casualties in the process.

 Lieutenant-General Sir Henry Horne, GOC British First Army, and Lieutenant-General Sir Arthur Currie, GOC Canadian Corps, at the First Army Commemoration Service of the beginning of the fourth year of the First World War, Ranchicourt, France, 5 August 1917.
 French officers are also present.

-The divisions bypassed Mametz Wood, a position the Germans had heavily entrenched and needed to be captured to allow XV to carry on the advance.
-As the 7th Division had suffered heavy casualties, the 38th (Welsh) Division was assigned to the Corps and ordered to take the wood.
+The divisions bypassed Mametz Wood, a position the Germans had heavily entrenched and needed to be captured to allow Horne's XV Corps to carry on the advance.
+As the 7th Division had suffered heavy casualties, the 38th (Welsh) Division was assigned to the corps and ordered to take the wood.
 Horne interfered in the division's efforts to attack the wood, issuing conflicting orders and going as far as to ordering a single platoon into action.
-Due to the miscommunication between Horne and the division's commander, Major-General Ivor Philipps, was fired and replaced by the commander of the 7th Division.
+Due to the miscommunication between Horne and the division's commander, Major General Ivor Philipps, was fired and replaced by the commander of the 7th Division, Major General Herbert Watts.
 Horne wrote a "self-serving" account of this event that did no justice to men of the division or the difficulties they had faced.
 On 9 July the Welsh launched a full-scale attack on the woods and cleared it by the following day.
 During their 6 days on the Somme, the Welsh division suffered 3,993 casualties.
 Historian Don Farr wrote that the reputation of the Welsh division suffered due to the repeated interference by Horne in matters best left to the divisional or brigade staff and his "inexperience of battlefield command at this level".
 With the wood cleared, Horne would lead his corps during the Bazentin Ridge, the Battle of Delville Wood, and the Battle of Flers–Courcelette.

-King George V and General Horne inspecting men of the 2/6th Battalion, South Staffordshire Regiment, 59th Division, at Gauchin, 30 March 1918.
+King George V and General Horne inspecting men of the 2/6th Battalion, South Staffordshire Regiment, 59th (2nd North Midland) Division, at Gauchin, 30 March 1918.
 They are accompanied by Brigadier General T. G. Cope and Major General Cecil Romer, GOC 59th Division.